I was scrolling through Leo’s Instagram feed when I noticed other dog owners sharing videos and pictures taken at the same location.

 How much does it cost?

-Singapore Indoor Dog Agility Arena’s Seminar & Workshop costs S$38 per dog per one-hour session.
+At the time of writing, Singapore Indoor Dog Agility Arena’s Seminar & Workshop costs S$38 per dog per one-hour session.
 It is available on weekends and public holidays.
 It costs S$28 for the second dog if you register at the same time.

 Address: 11 Northshore Drive, Marina Country Club (MCC) @ Punggol, Singapore 828670